Bryant hits 2-run homer, Cubs outlast Detroit 4-2

+DETROIT (AP) — Kris Bryant homered in his return to the starting lineup.
+Jake Arrieta came back from a longer layoff and made his presence felt as well.

-DETROIT (AP) — Kris Bryant hit a two-run homer in the third inning, and the Chicago Cubs went on to a 4-2 victory over the Tigers, snapping Detroit’s four-game winning streak Friday night.
+Bryant hit a two-run homer in the third inning, and the Chicago Cubs went on to a 4-2 victory over the Tigers, snapping Detroit’s four-game winning streak Friday night.
+Bryant dealt with health problems during Chicago’s previous series at Cleveland, and Arrieta hadn’t pitched at all this month because of a right thumb abrasion.

+“It’s nice to be back out there in the rotation,” Arrieta said.
+“Look forward to just rolling with this group and being out there every five days.”

-Jake Arrieta (4-3) faced the minimum number of hitters until the bottom of the sixth, when Detroit’s Jake Rogers and Robbie Grossman hit consecutive home runs with two out.
+Arrieta (4-3) faced the minimum number of hitters until the bottom of the sixth, when Detroit’s Jake Rogers and Robbie Grossman hit consecutive home runs with two out.
 That was all the scoring for the Tigers, who entered the night with the second-worst record in baseball, percentage points ahead of Minnesota.

 Tarik Skubal (0-6) allowed four runs and eight hits in six innings.